 - BA in Journalism & Mass Communication: Strategic Communication

-As one of the top online colleges for working adults, including single moms, the school also provides a range of single parent resources such as a designated scholarship for single mothers, access to the university’s emergency funds, and food resources.
-UNM is fully accredited to award online credentials by The Higher Learning Commission.
+As one of the top colleges for adults, including single moms, the school also provides a range of single-parent resources such as a designated scholarship for single mothers, access to the university’s emergency funds, and food resources.
+UNM is accredited to award online credentials to working moms by The Higher Learning Commission.

 #11—College of Western Idaho

-Regarded as one of the best online colleges for working adults, the College of Western Idaho is home to a single-parent support network designed to help single moms succeed in gaining valuable workforce credentials.
-Entitled the Center for New Directions Single Parent and Displaced Homemaker program, the initiative sponsors a social network of students navigating single parenthood as well as monthly Zoom meetings for resource sharing.
-CWI also offers some of the best online degrees for moms, including offerings such as:
+Regarded as one of the best online colleges for adults, the College of Western Idaho is home to a single-parent support network designed to help single moms succeed in gaining valuable workforce credentials.
+Entitled the Center for New Directions Single Parent and Displaced Homemaker program, the initiative sponsors a social network of students navigating single parenthood and monthly Zoom meetings for resource sharing.
+CWI also offers some of the top online degrees, including associate degree offerings such as:

 - Online AA in Criminal Justice